California Security Deposit Law (Ultimate Landlord Guide)

 how long does a landlord have to return a deposit

-• To help afford the cost of repairs for excessive damage the tenant may have caused or removal of tenant's possessions or return personal items after an eviction
+• The security deposit can be used to help afford the cost of repairs for excessive damage the person may have caused or removal of tenant's possessions or return personal items after an eviction

 Under California security deposit laws, the money from security deposits cannot be used to cover normal wear and tear though.
-With that in mind, here are answers to common questions in regards to California security deposit laws or managing a tenant's deposit of money.
+With that in mind, here are answers to common questions in regards to security deposit laws or managing a tenant's deposit of money.

 rental deposit law california